aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 you have on this cluster.
 Can you list the module you will need to load *before* running the `configure` command of QE?

-In order to proceed with the hands on, we will use openmpi from this module
+Here we will use openmpi from this module

     $ module load mpi/openmpi-x86_64

-that provides the most recent version and wraps gfortran v9.1.
+that provides the most recent version of OpenMPI and wraps gfortran v9.1.

 You should also load the MKL module with the command: